-Your E2B USB drive can be formatted either as FAT32, or as NTFS (recommended).
+Your E2B USB drive can be formatted either as FAT32, or as NTFS (NTFS is strongly recommended!).

 Although ExFat will also work for most payloads, XP or Vista RTM and some WinPE ISOs will not work, so for this reason exFat is not recommended (also you may find that some systems BIOSes won't boot it!).
 Also, SWITCH_E2B.exe does not work on exFAT (or ext2/3/4) drives.

 E2B will also boot from an ext2/3 USB drive (but Windows Install ISOs won't work, it is very difficult to make files contiguous and ext is case-sensitive, so again, ext is not recommended).

 Just copy over your bootable files

 Once you have made a bootable Easy2Boot USB drive, you can simply copy all your payload files (.iso, .img, .ima, .imgPTN, etc.) to any of the payload folders on your USB drive (e.g. \_ISO\MAINMENU, \_ISO\LINUX folder, etc.).
 No menu editing is required, no cheat code knowledge is required for simple .ISO booting - just copy and boot!
 Your USB boot drive does not need to know what the ISO file version is, and it will work with nearly all linux liveCD ISOs that you copy over - even new ones that come out in 6 months or 3 years time should just work (you don't need to keep updating E2B on your USB drive every few months for the next release of a new linux ISO)!